AndrewEllis93/Print-Tuning-Guide/README.md

 This is **not** necessarily an indicator that your flow or pressure advance are wrong, though they can impact it.

-Simply tweak "infill/perimeter overlap" (PS/SS) until satisfied.
+Slowly increase "infill/perimeter overlap" (PS/SS) until satisfied.
 ## Pinholes
 ![](Images/Overlap-1.png)
 ![](Images/Overlap-2.png)